|

-of Amazing British Columbia
+Giant Pacific Octopusof Amazing British Columbia

 One alphabet book cannot tell everything about the giant Pacific octopus.
-The references below include information about the photographer and links to sites with more information about the giant Pacific octopus.
+The references below include information about the photographer and links to sites with more information about the giant Pacific octopus.| On this page: References for the the giant Pacific octopus, O entry in Amazing British Columbia: A Natural History From A To Z |

 Scroll down or jump to:

-Photographer of the Giant Pacific Octopus
+Brandon Cole, Photographer of the Giant Pacific Octopus

 He has worked with the National Park Service, the University of California, and the Australian Institute of Marine Science.